dimkroon/dimkroon.github.io/guides/howto-add-file-source.md

 &nbsp;
 ![img select add source](/assets/images/kodi-filemanager-select-add-source.png) In file manager select 'Add source'.
-If you use a keyboard or remote press Enter or OK.
+If you use a keyboard or a remote press Enter or OK.
 If you use a mouse, you have to double-click.

 &nbsp;